millerk22/emc2-labs/EMC2-Labs-Winter/lab_python_intro_2.rst

 number of dimenstions (length of shape) does not have to be the same.
 The result will have the number of dimensions as the array with the greatest number of dimensions.
 Size of each dimension is the largest of the corresponding dimension.
 Missing dimensions are treated as 1

+.. condition masking

 Vectorization
 -------------

+.. (n,2) sin of one cos of another
+.. (n,2) one is hours, another is minutes.
+Calculate total time.

 Plotting
 --------